Two2Year2Engagement/2ye-urano/pocs/2ye-urano-spring-aop-log/README.md

-#Log Aspect POC with SPRING AOP
+#Log Aspect POC with Spring AOP

 This is a console project for study of Aspect Oriented programming